YRSB/Some-PKGBUILD/README.md

 # Some-PKGBUILD
-Some PKGBUILDs (I wrote) for programs not in aur.
+Some PKGBUILDs (I wrote) for pkg not in aur.
 ## Usage
 1. clone this repo
 2. `cd path/to/pkgbuild-dir`